callmephilip/chatzilla/Readme.md

 All the code for chapter 3 is [here](https://github.com/callmephilip/chatzilla/releases/tag/v0.3) if you need it.

-## Chapter 4: And then this happened
+## Chapter 4: More UI

+The final version of the app is available [here](http://chatzilla.herokuapp.com/).
+You'll notice it's quite different from where we left in Chapter 3.
+All the code is available [here](https://github.com/callmephilip/chatzilla).